What is Area?

 The rectangle has an area of 15

-If each square was 1 cm on a side, then the area would be 15 cm2 (15 square cm)
+Example: When each square is 1 cm on a side, then the area is 15 cm2 (15 square cm)

 Approximate Area by Counting Squares